-If your retirement plan is more than 80% funded, you will receive your COLA annually at your retirement anniversary date, plus one month.
+If your retirement plan is 75% or more funded, you will receive your COLA annually at the later of your retirement anniversary date or your COLA eligibility age, plus one month.

-If your retirement plan is less than 80% funded, the annual COLA is suspended.
-When your retirement plan is more than 80% funded, if you are an eligible member you will receive your annual COLA at your retirement anniversary date, plus one month.
-Until then, instead of an annual COLA, you will receive a COLA every 4 years.
-The first was in 2017, and the next will be in 2021.
+If your retirement plan is less than 75% funded, an annual COLA equal to 1/4th of the full calculated COLA is paid.
+When your retirement plan is more than 75% funded, you will receive the full annual COLA.
+COLA is paid at your retirement anniversary date (or COLA eligibility age, if that date is later), plus one month.